jcursiolf/pyquickshare/README.md

 ```

 > [!NOTE]
-> Sending and receiving file is untested.
+> Sending and receiving files is untested.

 ### Firewalls